 The editorial intern must be passionate about books, possess strong written and oral communication skills, take initiative, and work effectively with others.
 They must enjoy reading literary fiction and nonfiction and feel capable of voicing their opinion.

 The intern will work two days a week for approximately three months and will be paid $15 an hour.
-For the Fall 2020 season, this internship will be remote and conducted over video calls.
+For the Summer 2021 season, this internship will be remote and conducted over video and phone calls.

 How To Apply

 To submit your application, please send a resume and a cover letter to firstname.lastname@example.org and include Editorial Internship in the subject line.
-Applications for Fall 2020 will be accepted until August 14.
+Applications for Summer 2021 will be accepted until April 23.

 Publicity, Sales, and Marketing Intern